flannelJesus/linnJS/README.md

 All it does right now is initalize the connection for you and provide you with a Promise-based interface for sending `post` requests to the server.

+Install by `npm install linnjs`.

-Assuming you've put the repo in your `node_modules` folder (I'll soon work out how to get this on npm), this is how you might use it:
+This is how you might use it:

 ```js
 var linnJS = require('linnJS');